 The incremental threshold test protocol we run here at Humon is as follows:

-- Start cycling on a stationary cycle ergometer at a very low power (something that feels like minimal resistance, like 30 W) for 4 minutes
+- Start cycling on a stationary cycle ergometer at a very low power (30W if following the Humon app protocol) for 3 minutes

 - Cycle until you absolutely can't push any further (when you reach voluntary exhaustion)